agnostechvalley/katas/2016-05/README.md

 # May 2016

-Join us on May 23, 2016 to pair up with a fellow polyglot and work on the Poker Hands exercise from [cyber-dojo](http://cyber-dojo.org/setup/show_exercises).
+Join us on May 23, 2016 to pair up with a fellow polyglots and work on the Poker Hands exercise from [cyber-dojo](http://cyber-dojo.org/setup/show_exercises).
 Attendees are encouraged to use whatever language they wish in any development environment they wish.
+Experimentation is encouraged!

 ## Instructions